 Two Halves of the Dental Consumer Market

 Mark: Actually, yeah, it’s actually 51.6% of women.
 Right?
 Okay.
 So they will choose a healthcare provider based primarily on a price incentive.
 Then the other 48.6, or whatever, it’s 48 to 48.6% of the women in the country will absolutely not choose a health care provider for their family based primarily on a price incentive.
 Okay, so that’s the background belief, a statistical fact that you have to have in your head.
-Okay, before we start talking about admin costs, marketing strategies impacting admin costs, because the, the place to get the dentists in trouble, or one of the places that gets dentists in trouble is they have this need.
+Okay, before we start talking about admin costs, dental practice promotion strategies impacting admin costs, because the, the place to get the dentists in trouble, or one of the places that gets dentists in trouble is they have this need.

 When we spend money marketing our own company, we want instant results, right?
 Instant gratification, they call it right?
 Wouldn’t it be cool, Howie, if we could just spend $5,000 and $20,000 and clients walk through front door?
 That would be awesome.